tytydraco/yessleep/out/The_Rattle_of_Rain.md

 Hannah knelt down and began to pat Jazz on the head.
 “There we go…it’s alright…good boy.”
 She looked up at Eric.
 “What the hell is that thing?”

-“I don’t know”, Eric replied, staring at the eye-carving, but I could tell that he wasn’t being entirely truthful.
+“I have no idea”, Eric replied, staring at the eye-carving, but I could tell that he wasn’t being entirely truthful.
 He looked to be shaken by something.

 After Jazz finally calmed down and we were able to return to the campsite, the others were ready to hear the end of Eric’s story, but he clearly didn’t want to tell it anymore.
 Courtney and Hannah protested for a while, but I didn’t say a word.
 I thought I could tell where the story was heading anyway, and I didn’t want to think about that.